pen-lang/pen/doc/src/references/language/syntax.md

 #### If expression

-It evaluates one of blocks depending on an expression of a boolean type.
+It evaluates one of blocks depending on a value of an expression of a boolean type.

 - It evaluates the first block if a given boolean value is `true`.
 - Otherwise, it evaluates the second block.